 We believe that the Lord’s Supper (Communion) symbolizes the sacrifice Jesus made for us on the cross.
 The cup symbolizes the shed blood of Jesus and the bread symbolizes the body of Jesus freely offered and broken for the sins of all people.
 The Lord’s Supper is normally celebrated once a month.

 Luke 22:19&20; 1 Corinthians 11:23-26

 We believe in the institution of Marriage and Family established by God.
-Marriage is between one man and one woman according to the Bible.
+Marriage is between a man and a woman according to the Bible.
 Each family member – husband, wife, and child has distinct roles and responsibilities.
 Each one is to love and respect one another as Christ loves the church.
 Parents are to raise their children in a Godly manner teaching them through Christian example and Bible instruction.